 Reality: need to stay inside because there’s a lot of homework to do.

 College reality in regards to parties is different, too.
-Since you are not living with your parents anymore, they will not help with your housework.
+Since you are not living with your parents anymore, they will not help with your college application essay.
 You will not only need to take time to study, but also to clean your room in a dormitory.
 Guess what will be your wish after all this work is done?
 Right, you would rather stay in your room watching Netflix, than go out to party.

 College expectations: getting an A without studying for test.